lomasz/terraform-aws-localstack/README.md

 than IKEA assembly instructions and the errors are treated like decorations.
 That's right, the infrastructure is like socks in a dryer - it just disappears for no reason!

-Terraform + AWS / LocalStack + Helm
+Terraform + AWS / LocalStack

 ## :memo: Prerequisites